swagger-api/swagger-samples/java/java-jaxrs-no-webxml/README.md

 <li>- special-key</li>

 When no key is applied, the "default-key" is applied to all operations.
 If the "special-key" is entered, a number of other resources are shown in the UI, including sample CRUD operations.
-Note this behavior is similar to that on http://developer.wordnik.com/docs but the behavior is entirely up to the implementor.